 In January 2003 they paid out early on bets on Arsenal to win the Premier League, but then had to pay out again when Man United caught Arsenal to win the title.

-After the first game of the 2009/10 season they also paid out on bets for Stoke to be relegated following their 3-1 defeat to Bolton, but Stoke finished in 11th place.
+After the first game of the 2009/10 season, Paddy Power paid out on bets for Stoke to be relegated following their 3-1 defeat to Bolton.
+Though, Stoke finished in 11th place.

 Sometimes, when punters might be aggrieved at a perceived injustice, Paddies will step up and refund losing bets.